homma/docs/lem/issues-02s.md

 The problem occurs when the command argument is passed as a string to the function.
 And it can be avoided by passing the command argument as a list.

-It would be helpful if you would consider passing commands as a list in `lib/core/command.lisp`.
+It would be helpful if you would consider passing commands as a list when calling the function in `lib/core/command.lisp`.
 It will speed up `filter-buffer` and `pipe-command` commands on macOS.

 Also, the following issue may be related to the above behavior.